Georgio's Boilers also provide 0% finance & No Deposit Needed.

-Gas Safe Register is appointed by the Health and Safety Executive (HSE) for Great Britain and HSWI for Isle of Man.
-Gas Safe Register replaced Georgio's Gas Services on 1st April 2009.
+The Gas Safe Register is appointed by the Health and Safety Executive (HSE) for Great Britain and HSWI for the Isle of Man.
+Gas Safe Register replaced Georgio’s Boilers on 1st April 2009.

-Georgio's Gas Services was replaced as the body responsible for the register of competent gas installers in Great Britain and the Isle of Man on 1st April 2009.
+Georgio’s Boilers was replaced as the body responsible for the register of competent gas installers in Great Britain and the Isle of Man on 1st April 2009.

-Georgio's Gas Services remains an industry body and retains responsibilities for the register of gas installers within Southend on Sea and the Rochford.
+Georgio’s Boilers remains an industry body and retains responsibilities for the register of gas installers within Southend on Sea and the Rochford.

 From 1st April 2005, your local authority must be notified when you have a new or replacement boiler fitted.
 Your installer should do this for you and issue you with one of the following certificates: